 - Airport lounge access to Priority Pass, Centurion, and AirSpace Lounges

 - Statement credit every 5 years after you apply for Global Entry ($100) or TSA Precheck ($85)

-You’ll also get other smaller perks, like the ability to add additional Gold authorized user cards to your account for no fee, and access to a new Global Dining Collection in partnership with world-renowned chefs.
+You’ll also get other smaller perks, like the ability to add additional Gold authorized user cards to your account for no fee (See Rates & Fees), and access to a Global Dining Collection in partnership with world-renowned chefs.

 You’ll receive $15 per month ($35 in December) when you add your American Express Platinum card as a method of payment in the Uber app.
 And you’ll get Uber VIP status (higher-rated drivers, nicer cars) in a few cities.